warwickbuilds/whenisthenextspacexlaunch.com/README.md

   * Local storage
   * Only poll api if updates or per period
   * PWA Compatibility and Configuration
+  * Update AD Logo to text to allow for dark mode
+  * Use flickr image from response if avilable

 * Testing
   * Lighthouse